Developable Quad Meshes and Contact Element Nets: Discrete Developables

 We think of the given quad mesh as approximating a smooth surface.
-For each face $f$, the plane containing the inscribed parallelogram represents a tangent plane $\tau_f$.
-Every face is thus naturally equipped with a unit normal vector $\nw_f$ which we would like to attach to the midpoint $b_f$ of the inscribed parallelogram.
-We assume that all these unit normal vectors are consistently oriented and point to one side of the mesh.
+For each face $f$, the plane containing the edge points represents a tangent plane $\tau_f$.
+Every face is thus naturally equipped with a unit normal vector $\nw_f$.
+It is natural to define the contact point $b_f$ as the weighted center of mass of vertices:

+Here $w_f$ is a weight associated with the face $f$.
+It is easy to show that this contact point is the intersection of diagonals $m_{e_0}m_{e_2}$ and $m_{e_1}m_{e_3}$ --- see Fig.~\ref{fig:parallelogram}.
+Note that we consider all unit normal vectors $\nw_f$ to be consistently oriented and pointing to one side of the mesh.

+Lifting the mesh to $\R^4$ yields a checkerboard pattern in the original sense of \cite{jiang-2020}, where each face is equipped with an inscribed parallelogram (Fig.~\ref{fig:parallelogram}, left), defining a tangent plane $\wh \tau_f$.
+The given quad mesh together with its edge points is a checkerboard pattern in $\R^3$ only if all vertex weights are equal.